yashtekade21/Infrastream-Recorder/README.md

 # Infrastream-Recorder
-Schedule recording of IP camera using micro-processor over local network
+Schedule recording of IP camera using micro-processor over local network using Micro-python